ACertainPersons/foxppuccin/README.md

 (Yes I am aware that <a href="https://github.com/catppuccin/firefox">catppuccon/firefox</a> exists.
 But that's just a colour theme whereas this is a whole mod)

-Only works on MacOS currently
+This should work on both MacOS and Linux.
+Windows have not been tested yet.

 Will be ported to other OSes soon